kyma-project/kyma/components/asset-upload-service/README.md

 ### Run a local version

-To run the application without building the binary, against local Kyma installation on Minikube, run this command:
+To run the application against the local Kyma installation on Minikube without building the binary, run this command:

 ```bash
 APP_KUBECONFIG_PATH=/Users/$USER/.kube/config APP_VERBOSE=true APP_UPLOAD_ACCESS_KEY={accessKey} APP_UPLOAD_SECRET_KEY={secretKey} go run main.go
 ```

 Replace values in curly braces with proper details, where:
-- `{accessKey}` is the access key required to sign in to the content storage server
+- `{accessKey}` is the access key required to sign in to the content storage server.
-- `{secretKey}` is the secret key required to sign in to the content storage server
+- `{secretKey}` is the secret key required to sign in to the content storage server.

 The service listens on port `3000`.

-### Access on cluster
+### Access on a cluster

-In order to use Asset Upload Service on cluster, run the command:
+To use the Asset Upload Service on a cluster, run the command:

 ```bash
 kubectl port-forward deployment/assetstore-asset-upload-service 3000:3000 -n kyma-system
 ```

-The service will be exposed on `3000` port.
+You can access the service on port `3000`.

 ### Build a production version